lammps/lammps/doc/src/Fortran.rst

 .. f:subroutine:: gather_atoms_subset(name, count, ids, data)

-   This function calls :c:func:`lammps_gather_atoms_subset` to gather the named atom-based entity for the atoms in the array *ids* from all processors and return it in the vector *data*.
+   This function calls :cpp:func:`lammps_gather_atoms_subset` to gather the named atom-based entity for the atoms in the array *ids* from all processors and return it in the vector *data*.

    .. versionadded: TBD